 Agreeing on a holiday custody schedule can be hard for parents living apart but parenting together.
-But, as the title of this article promised, there are some things you can try to help smooth holiday parenting time and avoid a nightmare before (or during) Christmas, especially in light of a global pandemic!
+But, as the title of this article promised, there are some things you can try to help smooth holiday parenting time and avoid a nightmare before (or during) the holidays!

 As longtime child custody lawyers, we know that trying to make holiday parenting time work so everyone is happy can be hard on you.
 That’s especially so when you feel like you’re the only parent who’s trying.
 But remember, what you’re doing is in the best interests of your children.
 It’s all about them.